North Sikkim: A piece of heaven

 Wake up early to catch the morning beauty.
 Leave from your hotel with your packed breakfast around 6:30 am and head to Yumthang Valley.
 (A 25 km stretch).
 The serene river flowing through the green pasture land with the snow capped mountains in the background is a view to die for.
 No kidding!
 Further, the drive through Yumthang Valley seems straight out of a postcard.

-Throughout the beautiful journey on the curvy roads dotted with vibrant tree tops, do wave back to the army personnel and make a pit stop at the Army canteen named “Jalebi Point”, for hot jalebis and samosas.
+Throughout the beautiful journey on the curvy roads you will spot snow capped tree tops and foggy horizons.
+Wave to the army personnel and they happily wave back.
+Also, make a pit stop at the Army canteen named “Jalebi Point”, for hot jalebis and samosas.
 Zero Point, the last outpost before China Border offers you an out-of-the-world feeling and if lucky you might experience snowfall.
 It just feels amazing how you made it to the last border post of India with China on the other side.

 Return to Lachung for lunch.
 Soon after drive to Gangtok and end your memorable road trip as you check in to your hotel in Gangtok.